murtaza-nasir/speakr/docs/index.md

     **New Features** - Single Sign-On support and Russian localization

     - **SSO Authentication** - Sign in with any OIDC provider (Keycloak, Azure AD, Google, Auth0, Pocket ID)
-    - **Account Linking** - Link existing accounts to SSO from Account settings
+    - **Account Linking/Unlinking** - Link or unlink SSO from Account settings
     - **Auto-registration** - Optionally create accounts on first SSO login with domain filtering
     - **Russian Language** - Full Russian translation for the interface